Digital photography print on Hahnemühle Bamboo fine art paper

 ABOUT THE WORK

 My choice for Hahnemühle Bamboo Fine Art paper is based on the intention to decrease human impact and improve the sustainability of our world.
-Both through the subjects of photography and the way I create my art is aligned with the idea of having as little negative impact on my surroundings.
-And keeping it natural and sustainable with limited edition prints on bamboo fibers.
-I see and capture the world and subjects as they are and how I see them with my documentary style photography.
-Naturally beautiful without interference and sometimes painful when you start to think about the impact of human choices on other lives and the world.
+Both through the subjects of photography and the way I create my art is aligned with the idea of having as little negative impact and keeping it natural and sustainable with limited edition prints on bamboo fibers.
+I see and capture the world and subjects as they are and how I see them in my documentary style photography.
+Naturally beautiful and sometimes painful when you start to think about what you are actually seeing and the impact of human choices on other lives and the world.